Writing systems of Formosan languages: Loanwords

-Revision
+Revisions

-Revision of the alphabets is under discussion.
-The table below is a summary of the proposals and decisions (made by the indigenous peoples and linguists).
+Revision of the alphabets has been under continuous discussion since 2016.
+The table below summarises the proposals and decisions made by the indigenous language communities and linguists during the 2016-2018 review process.
 Symbols enclosed with angle brackets ‹› are letters, while those enclosed with square brackets [] are from the International Phonetic Alphabet.
 The names of dialects are written in Chinese.